bulletmark/FireBirdLib/README.md

 own tap development utilities in [devutils/][devutils].
 See [devutils/README.md][devread] for details.

+Some of my changes and additions here have been retrofitted by FireBird back to his original source.

 I have added [Doxygen][doxygen] to the make/build to supplement the API documentation.
 You can see the output [here][fbdoxy].
 The [directory][fbdirs] links are probably the most useful.